mutaimwiti/rbactl/README.md

   - [validatePermissions()](#validatepermissions) - validate a list of permissions against system permissions.
   - [getAllPermissionsFor()](#getallpermissionsfor) - get the list of all permissions for a specific entity.
 - Policy

   - [loadPolicies()](#loadpolicies) - generate a policies object from policies defined on separate files in one directory.

+- Authorization
+  - [authorize()](#authorize) - authorize a user action on an entity based on user permissions and system policies.
+  - [createCan()](#createcan) - generate a function, can, that when invoked generates a middleware function that authorizes user action on an entity.

 #### Policy rules